airbytehq/airbyte/docs/integrations/sources/postgres.md

 If you encounter one of those not listed below, please consider [contributing to our docs](https://github.com/airbytehq/airbyte/tree/master/docs) and providing setup instructions.

+## Connection to Postgres via an SSH Tunnel

+Airbyte has the ability to connect to a Postgres instance via an SSH Tunnel.
+The reason you might want to do this because it is not possible (or against security policy) to connect to the database directly (e.g. it does not have a public IP address).

+When using an SSH tunnel, you are configuring Airbyte to connect to an intermediate server (a.k.a. a bastion sever) that _does_ have direct access to the database.
+Airbyte connects to the bastion and then asks the bastion to connect directly to the server.

+Using this feature requires additional configuration, when creating the source.
+We will talk through what each piece of configuration means.
+1. Configure all fields for the source as you normally would, except `SSH Tunnel Method`.
+2. `SSH Tunnel Method` defaults to `No Tunnel` (meaning a direct connection).
+If you want to use an SSH Tunnel choose `SSH Key Authentication` or `Password Authentication`.
+   1. Choose `Key Authentication` if you will be using an RSA Private as your secrets for establishing the SSH Tunnel (see below for more information on generating this key).
+   2. Choose `Password Authentication` if you will be using a password as your secret for establishing the SSH Tunnel.
+3. `SSH Tunnel Jump Server Host` refers to the intermediate (bastion) server that Airbyte will connect to.
+This should be a hostname or an IP Address.
+4. `SSH Connection Port` is the port on the bastion server with which to make the SSH connection.
+The default port for SSH connections is `22`, so unless you have explicitly changed something, go with the default.
+5. `SSH Login Username` is the username that Airbyte should use when connection to the bastion server.
+This is NOT the Postgres username.
+6. If you are using `Password Authentication`, then `SSH Login Username` should be set to the password of the User from the previous step.
+If you are using `SSH Key Authentication` leave this blank.
+Again, this is not the Postgres password, but the password for the OS-user that Airbyte is using to perform commands on the bastion.
+7. If you are using `SSH Key Authentication`, then `SSH Private Key` should be set to the RSA Private Key that you are using to create the SSH connection.
+This should be the full contents of the key file starting with `-----BEGIN RSA PRIVATE KEY-----` and ending with `-----END RSA PRIVATE KEY-----`.

+### Generating an RSA Private Key
+_Coming soon_

 ## Changelog